Bring the matter before the court of justice (former courts of first instance/high court)

 Who shall I contact

-You can go to court by having your opponent deliver a subpoena by a commissioner of justice (formerly bailiff and judicial auctioneer).
+You can go to court by having your opponent deliver a subpoena by a commissioner of justice.

 Your assignment must include mandatory information: